CODE OF CIVIL PROCEDURE IN MALAYSIA

 The Reciprocal Execution of Judgements Act 1958 governs the recognition and enforcement of judgments outside of Malaysia (REJA).
 To register a foreign judgment in Malaysia, the foreign judgment must originate from a country on the list of reciprocating nations in REJA, as per the concept of international reciprocity governing the execution of foreign judgments.
 A foreign judgment creditor has to start a summons with an affidavit of origin.

 After determining that it has jurisdiction, a court will consider whether or not to try a matter based on the concept of forum non conveniens.
-The courts will start from the assumption that Malaysian law applies to any factual and legal questions that come before them, with the caveat that this assumption will be subject to conflict of law principles, such as those that look to the place where the contract was negotiated or entered into, the place with the closest connection to the dispute, or the place where enforcement of the contract would have the greatest impact.
+The courts will start from the assumption that Malaysian law applies to any factual and legal questions that come before them, with the caveat that this assumption will be subject to conflict of law principles, such as those that look to the place where the contract was negotiated or entered into, the place with the closest connection to the dispute, or the place where enforcement of the agreement would have the most significant impact.

 FOREIGN SERVICE OF PAPERS IN MALAYSIA